Hierarchical organization: Origins and development of social hierarchical organization

+However, others have observed that simple forms of hierarchical leadership naturally emerge from interactions in both human and non-human primate communities.
+For instance, this occurs when a few individuals obtain more status in their tribe, (extended) family or clan, or when competences and resources are unequally distributed across individuals.

 Studies

-The organizational development theorist Elliott Jacques identified a special role for hierarchy in his concept of requisite organization.
+The organizational development theorist Elliott Jaques identified a special role for hierarchy in his concept of requisite organization.

 The iron law of oligarchy, introduced by Robert Michels, describes the inevitable tendency of hierarchical organizations to become oligarchic in their decision making.

 The Peter Principle is a term coined by Laurence J. Peter in which the selection of a candidate for a position in an hierarchical organization is based on the candidate's performance in their current role, rather than on abilities relevant to the intended role.
 Thus, employees only stop being promoted once they can no longer perform effectively, and managers in an hierarchical organization "rise to the level of their incompetence."

 Hierarchiology is another term coined by Laurence J. Peter, described in his humorous book of the same name, to refer to the study of hierarchical organizations and the behavior of their members.

 David Andrews' book The IRG Solution: Hierarchical Incompetence and how to Overcome it argued that hierarchies were inherently incompetent, and were only able to function due to large amounts of informal lateral communication fostered by private informal networks.